-What is the Peer Navigator Program?
+What is Peer Navigation?

 The Kelty Dennehy Mental Health Resource Centre has Peer Navigators who are here to assist you in navigating a complex mental health system, and support you on your journey to wellness.

 Peer navigation is intended to provide one-on-one connection and emotional support.
 Peer Navigators can provide an empathic, non-judgmental listening ear.
 Where appropriate, they may suggest online community mental health resources/supports that may be of help to you.

 CLICK HERE to read our Peer Navigation Frequently Asked Questions.